chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d_mixer_using_single_rotating_frame/3d_mixer_using_single_rotating_frame.rst

 Generating :math:`N_p` vs :math:`Re` Curves :math:`(Re \in [0.1, 100])`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To generate a :math:`N_p` vs :math:`Re` curves, we are going to launch simulations for :math:`25` different values of :math:`Re` while maintaining a laminar regime.
+To generate a :math:`N_p` vs :math:`Re` curves, we are going to launch simulations for :math:`25` different values of :math:`Re`.
 In this example, we will be launching these simulations on a Compute Canada cluster.

 .. seealso::